chainloop-dev/chainloop/docs/integrations.md

 └──────────────────┴─────────┴──────────────────────┴───────────────────────────────────────────────────────────┘
 ```

-Once you find the integration you are looking for, i.e `oci-registry`, it's time to configure them.
+Once you find your integration, i.e `oci-registry`, it's time to configure it.

-Configuring an extension has two steps: 1) register the extension in your organization and 2)attach the extension to your workflows.
+Configuring an extension has two steps: 1) register it in your organization and 2) attach the registered integration to your workflows.

 ### Registering an extension